 Education needs to support children’s sound and holistic development, not only cognitive and physical but also social, emotional, and spiritual.
 By nurturing in children ethical values, such as empathy, respect, and responsibility, and life skills such as critical thinking and the ability to solve their differences with others, children can learn to live together with people of different cultures, religions, and beliefs.
 Ethics education can empower children to become global citizens and work together to build peaceful societies.

-The Transforming Education symposium aims to accelerate global action and support to prioritize ethics education as a critical aspect for societies to foster learning to live together, contributing to “building forward better”.
-Through a series of panel discussions and interactive workshops, participants will learn from the experience, insights, and expertise of diverse partners working at national, regional, and global levels.
-To enhance children’s meaningful participation, an advocacy session for children will be held on the 23rd, inviting reflections on how ethics education can help to learn to live together; share recommendations and engage in dialogue with adult leaders.
+The Transforming Education symposium aimed to accelerate global action and support to prioritize ethics education as a critical aspect for societies to foster learning to live together, contributing to “building forward better”.
+Through a series of panel discussions and interactive workshops, participants have learned from the experience, insights, and expertise of diverse partners working at national, regional, and global levels.
+To enhance children’s meaningful participation, an advocacy session for children was held on the 23rd, inviting reflections on how ethics education might help to learn to live together; share recommendations and engage in dialogue with adult leaders.

 The G20 Interfaith Forum (IF20) offers an annual platform for religious, faith and interfaith organisations communities to constructively engage with the agendas set by the G20 leaders.
 For 2021, the G20’s agenda focuses on People Planet Prosperity, and the IF20 dedicates its reflection and dialogue on the theme of A Time to Heal.